January 14, 2022 by Lazer Brody

-Step Five is to take ten deep breaths, inhaling as deep as you can and exhaling as slow as you can.
+Take ten deep breaths, inhaling as deep as you can and exhaling as slow as you can.

-Step Six is to sniff the aroma of lavender oil, which is known for being soothing and stress-relieving.
+Sniff the aroma of lavender oil, which is known for being soothing and stress-relieving.
 It can help your body relax.
 If you don’t have lavender oil, these natural aromas are also effective: jasmine, rosemary, cinnamon, cloves or peppermint.

 Take a “time out”.
 Sit or walk in a quiet place, and speak to the Almighty and once again, ask for His help and guidance; He’s a loving Father in Heaven Who will be glad to give it to you.
 If you can’t find the words, listen to this 7-minute melody.
 It’s a guaranteed panic-buster: